 But for whatever reason, I didn’t have confirmation from Him to post it.
 May sound weird to some, but I believe the Lord gives me words to say.
 Anything that I write that is of worth is from Him; anything that is dung (as KJV Paul would say) is all Natalie.
 And I didn’t have a peace to post it..
 Now I know why.

 Since then, I have been going about my business and I have noticed something.
 Several times, and I mean SEVERAL, I have had this urge to plan numerous things.
 Keep in mind, that I am on my way to Kansas City at 5:00 am tomorrow for my dad’s graduation ceremony for his Doctorate of Ministry (woo hoo!
 Yay dad!!!)
 So, in reality, I have two weekends before Christmas.
 And yet, I have literally been a group text away from hosting three different events.
-I keep trying to cram in things in the days left before Christmas, when in reality, it would leave me feeling stressed, over committed, maxed out, all the things I have complained about from years past.
+I keep trying to cram in things in the days left before Christmas, when in reality, it would leave me feeling stressed, over committed, and maxed out.

 What’s my point?
 It’s me.
 I don’t need to say no to other people.
 I need to say no to myself.
 I am the one who overbooks.
-I am the one who has to have everything Martha Stewart level.
+I am the one who compares everything to Martha Stewart.
 I set the bar so high, that even an Olympian couldn’t clear it.
 I want my Christmas to be perfect, and perfection to me means performance.
 I can’t blame anyone else for that.
 The perfectionist rears her head at Christmas more than any other time.
-And in the end, I am the one who misses out, largely because I miss out on my God.
+In the end, I am the one who misses out, because I miss out on my God.

-But what’s so sweet, is that the Lord pointed out my issue.
+What’s so sweet, is that the Lord pointed out my issue.
 Have you ever experienced Him showing you your sin or faults?
 The Creator of the world bothered to show me that I am actually the one who is causing my holiday stress.
-Such a small thing in life but to me it was a BIG thing, and yet He cared to listen to me, and to show me where I was falling short.
+Such a small thing in life but to me it was a BIG thing.
+He cared to listen to me, and to show me where I was falling short.
 The Lord is the best therapist I could ever have.
 Ha!!
 I love Him so much.
 He is my delight.
 He is my joy.
 And I hope He is yours too.